Jesse Schuurman: Vitesse

 Schuurman joined Vitesse in 2007 from boyhood club SC Bemmel and went on to become a prominent figure in their reserve side, first appearing in 2015.
+He was part of the reserves' title-winning team in 2018, achieving promotion to the Tweede Divisie after a 4–1 win over Blauw Geel '38 on 21 May 2018.

 On 29 March 2018, following several matchday squad appearances, Schuurman agreed to a new deal with Vitesse, running until June 2019.
-On 14 April 2018, Schuurman made his Vitesse debut during their 7–0 thrashing of Sparta Rotterdam, replacing Mason Mount in the 88th minute.
+On 14 April 2018, Schuurman made his professional debut during his side's 7–0 thrashing of Sparta Rotterdam, replacing Mason Mount in the 88th minute.

 De Graafschap

 On 21 June 2019, Schuurman signed a two-year contract with recently relegated Eerste Divisie club De Graafschap.
+He made his debut for the club as a starter on the first matchday of the 2019–20 campaign, helping his side to a 2–0 victory against Cambuur.

+Schuurman made his breakthrough for the club from Doetinchem in his second season at the club, scoring two goals in 39 appearances, including his first professional goal on 11 April 2021 in a 1–0 league win over Go Ahead Eagles.

 Roda JC (loan)

-On 30 January 2023, Schuurman was loaned by Roda JC Kerkrade.
+On 30 January 2023, Schuurman was sent on a six-month loan to Roda JC.
+He made his debut for the club in the local Limburg derby against MVV on 5 February 2023, replacing Sami Ouaissa in the 68th minute of a 2–1 home win.
+On 19 February, he made his first start for Roda in a loss to his parent club, De Graafschap.